 After a long weekend, a hiring manager returns to a stack of resumes on his desk.
 Countless high potential candidates await review, one of whom will bring the fresh, new perspective his team needs.
 He comes across someone who hails from his alma mater and served as president of the same social club he did.
 Thrilled by their similarities, he overlooks her shortcomings.
 Almost instinctively, he offers the candidate an interview.

 This line of thinking is a classic example of unconscious bias, a process that occurs outside of our conscious awareness and allows us to make quick decisions.
-The hiring manager may think he’s making an informed choice, but really he’s taking a mental shortcut to make an educated guess.
+The hiring manager may think he’s making an informed choice, but really he’s taking a mental shortcut to make an expedient decision.
 In times like these, bias effectively blinds us to new or alternative routes of action.

 However, bias is an inevitable part of the human condition.
 That’s why at NLI, we like to say, “If you have a brain, you have bias.”
 For leaders, it’s important to learn to mitigate that bias before it negatively impacts decision-making and work environments.